Basilisk: Historical literary references

 The basilisk appears in the English Revised Version of the Bible in Isaiah 14:29 in the prophet's exhortation to the Philistines reading, "Rejoice not, O Philistia, all of thee, because the rod that smote thee is broken: for out of the serpent's root shall come forth a basilisk, and his fruit shall be a fiery flying serpent."

 The King James version of the Bible states, "out of the serpent's root shall come forth a cockatrice, and his fruit shall be a fiery flying serpent".

-In Psalm 91:13: "super leonem et draconem" in the Latin Vulgate, literally "You will tread on the lion and the dragon,/ the asp and the basilisk you will trample under foot", translated in the King James Version as: Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet", the basilisk appears in the Septuagint and the Latin Vulgate, though not most English translations, which gave rise to its inclusion in the subject in Early Medieval art of Christ treading on the beasts.
+The basilisk is mentioned in Psalm 91:13, which reads "super aspidem et basiliscum ambulabis, et conculcabis leonem et draconem" in the Latin Vulgate, literally "You will tread on the asp and the basilisk,/ and you will trample the lion and the dragon underfoot."
+This is translated in the King James Version as "Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet".
+Other modern versions, such as the New International Version have a "cobra" for the basilisk, which may be closest to the Hebrew pethen.
+The basilisk appears in the Septuagint and the Latin Vulgate, though not most English translations, which gave rise to its inclusion in the subject in Early Medieval art of Christ treading on the beasts.

 The basilisk is mentioned in The Inscription on the Kosovo Marble Column, a poem/epitaph written by Stefan Lazarević, the Despot of Serbia, chronicling the Battle of Kosovo.
 In one part, the Serbian army is praised for killing Amurat and his son, spawns of viper and adder, whelps of lion and basilisk...

 The basilisk appears in On the Jews and Their Lies by theologian Martin Luther: